Gareth Morse: Interviews

 During the 1980s, Morse conducted a series of interviews at Mount Lawley College of Advanced Education, with the artists Sydney Nolan, Russell Drysdale and Charles Blackman.

 A series of interviews with Morse himself can be found at his personal website, covering a range of his paintings, philosophical concerns and biographical details.

 Exhibitions

 Morse was given many solo and group exhibitions in Bristol and Western Australia, including a major retrospective in 1997 at the Lawrence Wilson Art Gallery, University of Western Australia, Perth.
 His final one-man exhibition, "Here Now, Gone Tomorrow" was held at the Gallows Gallery, 21 May - 18 June 2006.

-Right up until shortly before his death at the age of 91, he continued to paint and draw regularly, remaining a highly productive artist during the final two years of his life at Aegis Shoreline, residential aged care in North Coogee, near Fremantle, Western Australia.
+Right up until shortly before his death at the age of 91, he continued to paint and draw regularly, remaining a highly productive artist during the final two years of his life at Aegis Shoreline, residential aged care in North Coogee, Western Australia.

 Personal life

 Morse was married to the psychologist Margaret Morse and had four children: Kate Morse, a notable archaeologist; Alex, a General Practitioner; and twins Peter and Daniel.
 He had 9 grandchildren and 1 step-grandchild.